 How to get Started

 1- Download the OakSTeP Registration and Enrollment form.
+You can also register online here.
 Enter your full name, physical address where shipments will be received, phone number, license number, and email.
 By sending this form in, you consent to the publishing of results by UC.
 All data are published anonymously (i.e. without the names of owners or of tree care specialist).
 There is a one time registration fee of $200 to enroll in the program.
 Donation to the program is fully tax deductible, and has to be done through the website below.
 In the “Special Instruction” Box at the bottom of the donation page, write: “OakSTeP Registration for Name and Last Name”.
 You will receive an email and a receipt in PDF format: transcribe the Confirmation Number in the box at the bottom of the registration number.

 Enrollment is FREE to active participants of any SOD Blitz.
 Just ask for the form and return it on site.